INVESTOR ACTION ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against MultiPlan Corporation and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / March 16, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against MultiPlan Corporation ("MultiPlan" or "the Company") f/k/a Churchill Capital Corp.
+LOS ANGELES, CA / ACCESSWIRE / March 18, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against MultiPlan Corporation ("MultiPlan" or "the Company") f/k/a Churchill Capital Corp.
 III ("Churchill III" or the "Company") (NYSE:MPLN) for violations of the securities laws.

 Investors who purchased the Company's securities between July 12, 2020 and November 10, 2020, inclusive (the ''Class Period''),and all holders of Churchill III Class A common stock entitled to vote on Churchill III's merger with and acquisition of Polaris Parent Corp. and its consolidated subsidiaries (collectively, "MultiPlan") consummated in October 2020 (the "Merger") are encouraged to contact the firm before April 26, 2021.